patrickvando/interpreter/README.md

 ## Background

 This was a learning project for me.
 I learned a lot about compilers and assembly.
-I also learned about managing complexity in a project that is larger/more complex than I was used to as a student.
+I also learned about managing complexity in a larger personal project.
 Compilers are fascinating and I have still have much to learn.

+## How it Works

 This compiler has three stages: